 Sex Crime Defense Interviews

-In order to minimize the sexual assault and rape, statutory rape law is applicable under which a person is incapable legally to consent to carry sexual intercourse unless that person reaches a certain age.
+To minimize sexual assault and rape, statutory rape law is applicable.
+A person cannot legally consent to carry sexual intercourse unless that person reaches a certain age.

-This law further maintains that even if the sexual intercourse carried within that age with the consent of the person is not considered consensual.
-The person below that age involved in this intercourse is considered a victim.
+This law further maintains that even if the sexual intercourse carried within that age with the person's consent is not considered consensual.
+The person below that age involved in this intercourse is regarded as a victim.

 Such an act is included in sex crime and can also be called rape.
-The Bureau of Justice Statistics (BJS) started two projects in order to identify and test the right methods to collect data on rape and sexual assault.
+The Bureau of Justice Statistics (BJS) started two projects to identify and test the proper methods to collect rape and sexual assault data.

 Interviews With Ron Hedding: